PiotrWald/Shop/README.md

     - ......

 ## Code refactor
-  - close queries some queries in object
+  - close some queries in objects
   - use Form Object pattern
-## Future plans
-  - add internationalization
-  -
+    - use Reform gem for commenting